Spr19CS210/PA-Drill-Section-Writeups/PA8-CrisprGUIout/README.md

       * Click on the add button for a Source.
 Select Window Capture, which is at the end of the list.
       * Select Create New.
       * Then select the java [Ecosystem] window in the drop down list that starts out looking blank.
+      * At some point you may need to Add Existing Source to get the window to show up in OBS.
       * Then quit the java [Ecosystem]
       * Then in quick succession (kludgy part), click on start recording in OBS and then run Ecosystem in eclipse.
 A movie file will be put in whatever directory was specified in Settings.